harrydu-db/lakeflow-etl-unittest-framework/tests/README.md

 ## Complete ETL Testing Pipeline

 The test-framework and test-builder are part of the Databricks Asset Bundle (DAB).
-When deployed using `databricks bundle deploy`, two jobs are created:
+When deployed using `databricks bundle deploy`, four jobs are created:

 - **test-builder job**: Generates test data using the test-builder components
 - **unittest job**: Executes ETL job tests using the test framework
+- **unittest_parallel job**: Runs tests in parallel for better performance
+- **unittest_debmo job**: Sample ETL job demonstrating framework capabilities

 ## Additional Resources